Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Results

 \subsection{Beyond size with AI predictions}

-The correlation between our model’s predictions and nodule size is moderate (Pearson $\rho=0.499$), as evidenced by the joint-distribution of diameter and malignancy prediction for detections in Supplementary Fig.5.
-Marginal distributions of model-estimated diameter, alongside malignancy predictions for malignant and benign detections, highlight that size alone is a weak discriminator between malignancy and benignity, with complete overlap in size but only partial overlap in malignancy likelihood.
-Using diameter alone yields an AUC of 0.832 (CI[0.803,0.859]), significantly lower than our model’s 0.996 (CI[0.995,0.998]), corroborating the recent results of Creamer \textit{et al.} who reported an AUC of 0.822 (CI[0.787,0.857]) for diameter on the SUMMIT Study\cite{creamer_performance_2025}.\\
+The correlation between our model’s predictions and nodule size is moderate (Pearson $\rho=0.499$), as evidenced by the joint-distribution of diameter and malignancy prediction for detections in Fig.\ref{fig6}.

+Marginal distributions of model-estimated diameter, alongside malignancy predictions for malignant and benign detections, highlight that size alone is a weak discriminator between malignancy and benignancy, with complete overlap in size but only partial overlap in malignancy likelihood.
+Using diameter or volume alone yields an AUC of 0.832 (CI[0.803,0.859]) and 0.876 (CI[0.844,0.906]) respectively, significantly lower than our model, corroborating the recent results of Creamer \textit{et al.} who reported an AUC of 0.822 (CI[0.787,0.857]) and 0.844 (CI[0.807,0.882]) for diameter and volume respectively on the SUMMIT Study\cite{creamer_performance_2025}.\\

-At the patient level, Fig.\ref{fig5}a presents ROC curves for cancer cases with largest malignant nodule in the $[4,10[$mm range ($n=11$), and for non-cancer patients with largest nodule in the same range on Test3 ($n=225$).
-For these patients with small nodules, our model achieves an AUC of 0.960, significantly outperforming 4-Radiologists (AUC=0.773, $p<0.0001$).
-Fig.\ref{fig5}c extends this comparison across GT diameter ranges ($[4,10[$mm, $[10,20[$mm, and $[20,30]$mm), with the model significantly outperforming radiologists across all subgroups ($p<0.0001$).\\
+At the patient level, Fig.\ref{fig7}a presents ROC curves for cancer cases with largest malignant nodule in the $[4,10[$mm range ($n=11$), and for non-cancer patients with largest nodule in the same range on Test3 ($n=225$).
+For these patients with small nodules, our model achieves an AUC of 0.960, significantly exceeded 4-Radiologists (AUC=0.773, $p<0.0001$).
+Fig.\ref{fig7}c extends this comparison across GT diameter ranges ($[4,10[$mm, $[10,20[$mm, and $[20,30]$mm), with the model significantly in exceeding radiologists in AUC across all subgroups ($p<0.0001$).\\

-Fig.\ref{fig5}d expands this analysis at nodule level on Test3, comparing malignancy detection and classification performance by the 4-Radiologists and our model.
+Fig.\ref{fig7}d expands this analysis at nodule level on Test3, comparing malignancy detection and classification performance by the 4-Radiologists and our model.
 Diameters were measured from their respective segmentations.
-Across all diameter ranges, the model’s AUC remains stable, maintaining strong discriminative power even for small malignant nodules and significantly outperforming radiologists across all size ranges ($p<0.0001$).\\
+Across all diameter ranges, the model’s AUC remains stable, maintaining strong discriminative power even for small malignant nodules and significantly exceeding radiologists across all size ranges ($p<0.0001$).\\